Are you trying to conceive, but it’s taking longer than you expected?

 Getting pregnant sometimes seems to be even more difficult than ever with around 6.1 million U.S. women struggle to get or stay pregnant.

-But in saying this, going down the road of fertility treatments can be long, tiring, and expensive.
+Going down the road of fertility treatments can be long, tiring, and expensive.
 So before taking that step, it might be worth trying out fertility supplements first.
-In a nutshell, these are all the super vitamins and minerals your body needs to help you to reproduce.

 What Are Fertility Supplements?

 Most fertility supplements contain different ingredients that, once inside your system, will help to increase your fertility.
-They’re not just for women, though, since men can suffer from fertility problems as well (source).
+They’re not just for women, though, since men can suffer from fertility problems as well (1).

 Fertility supplements generally contain only natural products, such as herbs, amino acids, vitamins, or minerals.
 Because of this, you can buy them over the counter or online, as opposed to medicated supplements, where you’d need a prescription.

 For the most part, natural fertility supplements function as a nutritional supplement.
 Still, some of them have specific formulae, designed to target a particular fertility problem.

 Although there are also fertility supplements for men, these are different than those for women.
 The supplements listed in this article mostly target the hormones and ovaries.
 For men, it’s more about sperm health, and boosting those little swimmers on their way to the egg.